openEHR/CKM-mirror/README.md

   Repository name: Region/Company Nnnns fork of Modellbibliotek's CKM-mirror (or whatever you want to call it)
   Owner: modellbibliotek
   Repository: CKM-mirror
-  Branch: master (or the name of a branch instead of "master" if you wnat to work in a branch)
+  Branch: master (or, if you want to work in a branch, the name of the branch instead of "master" )
 ```

 Important: If you want to save files (and avoid some GitHub rate-limiting-related related "403" errors) you need to be logged in to github with a user account that has write permission to this repository, ideally before opening the ADL designer.